-In 2017, faced with a complex business environment, the Group continued to serve the real economy, focused on deepening reform, accelerated business transformation and development and strengthened risk management in accordance with its strategic vision of "integration, multifunction and intensiveness", resulting in the balanced development of the Group's business scope, quality and profitability.
+Throughout 2017, faced with a complex business environment, the Group continued to serve the real economy, focused on deepening reform, accelerated business transformation and development and strengthened risk management in accordance with its strategic vision of "integration, multifunction and intensiveness", resulting in the balanced development of the Group's business scope, quality and profitability.
 The Group maintained a stable market position and its core indicators and market capitalisation continued to be in the leading position among peers.
 The Group formulated its Transformation and Development Plan of China Construction Bank in 2014, which proposed to accelerate its transformation into a comprehensive banking group and a multi-functional service, intensive growth, innovative and intelligent bank.
-In accordance with the need to enhance the Group's capacity to serve the PRC's national development, to prevent financial risks and to compete internationally, the Group specified seven key points of transformation, including promoting the management assets and liabilities, strengthening and developing its wholesale business, enhancing its asset management business in a comprehensive way for its customers, strengthening the competitiveness of subsidiaries and accelerating the expansion of international business and overseas operations.
+In accordance with the need to enhance the Group's capacity to serve the PRC's national development, to prevent financial risks and to compete internationally, the Group specified seven key points of transformation, including promoting the management assets and liabilities, strengthening and developing its wholesale business, accelerating the development of its retail business, improving the quality of electronic banking business, enhancing its asset management business in a comprehensive way for its customers, strengthening the competitiveness of subsidiaries and accelerating the expansion of international business and overseas operations.

-In 2017, the Group received numerous awards from various domestic and international institutions including the "Best Bank in China 2017" from Asiamoney, the "Best Digital Bank in China 2017" and "Best Large-Scale Retail Bank 2017" from The Asian Banker, the "Best Bank Transformation 2017" from Global Finance, the "Asian Risk Management Awards for Excellence 2017" from 21st Century Business Herald, the "Best Financial Innovation Award 2017" from The Chinese Banker magazine.
-The Group ranked second in terms of the UK magazine The Banker's "Top 1000 World Banks" in 2017, ranked 28th in the "Fortune Global 500" of the US magazine Fortune in 2017 and ranked third in "Best China Brands in 2017" (the best ranking in financial industry) by Interbrand.
+In 2016, the Group received over 100 awards from various domestic and international institutions including the "Best Bank in China" from Euromoney, the "Best Consumer Bank" and the "Best Bank for Liquidity Management in Asia-Pacific Region" in 2016 from Global Finance, the "Diamond Award for RMB Internationalization Service" from Institutional Investor, the "Best Large-Scale Retail Bank in China" from The Asian Banker, and the "Most Social Responsible Financial Institution Award" from China Banking Association.
+The Group ranked second in terms of tier-one capital in the UK magazine The Banker's "World's Top 1000 Banks" in 2016 and ranked 22nd in the "World's Top 500" of the US magazine Fortune in 2016.
 In addition, the Group won numerous awards from major domestic and foreign media organisations for its achievements in fields including corporate governance, corporate social responsibility, risk management, corporate credit, retail business, investment custodial business, underwriting of debt securities, credit card business, housing finance and information technology.